The sinful flames are created by the life of mine.

 Every time when the storms of despise,

 violence or destruction end,

 I will lick my stream of blood and tears.

-Liang Xiu was born in 1994, currently lives and works in Shandong Province, China.
-She primarily works with photography as the foundation for her artistic expression, showcasing and challenging economic disparity, gender-norms, identity and sexual orientation.
-Liang Xiu was the recipient of the 2017 Three Shadows Photography Award, and has been exhibited worldwide, including Three Shadows Photography and +3 Gallery in Beijing, and Alexander Tutsek Foundation in München, Germany.
-The photographs of Fire Like Me embraces and supports a shifting, ever-changing China freed from expectations and stereotypes.
-In other words, suggests and shows a reality rejected by the traditional socio-cultural system.
+Liang Xiu is a self-taught photographer who got into photography in May 2016, quickly honing her existential approach to image-making.
+Liang Xiu was the recipient of the 2017 Three Shadows Photography Award, and has been exhibited worldwide, including Three Shadows Photography, +3 Gallery in Beijing and Alexander Tutsek Foundation in München, Germany.
+All featured photographs are part of the series Fire Like Me embracing and supporting a shifting, ever-changing China freed from expectations and stereotypes.